As wildfires get worse, smoke spreads, stokes health worries

 “I don’t want to have cancer in my 50s because I inhaled smoke in my 30s,” she said.

-The immediate toll of lives and property lost a year ago when the Camp Fire tore through the Sierra Nevada foothills town of Paradise, California is well documented.
+The immediate toll of lives and property lost when a fire tore through the Sierra Nevada foothills town of Paradise, California in November 2018 is well documented.
 Still unknown is the long-term impact of the intense smoke exposure suffered by the tragedy’s survivors and the hundreds of thousands of people living in communities downwind of the blaze.

-Increasingly intense wildfires are scorching forests from California to Australia and stoking concern among residents and health professionals about long-term health impacts from smoke exposure.
+Increasingly intense wildfires are scorching forests from across the Western U.S. to Australia and stoking concern among residents and health professionals about long-term health impacts from smoke exposure.

 The issue has far-reaching implications as climate change turns some regions of the globe drier and more prone to fires that send up smoke plumes that can travel thousands of miles and affect millions of people.

-The unprecedented fires scorching huge swaths of Australia offer the most recent example as they blanket major cities with dangerous air pollution.
+The unprecedented fires burning across Australia offer the most recent example as they blanket major cities with dangerous air pollution.
 Smoke from those fires, which started burning in September, by this week had spread across more than 7.7 million square miles (20 million square kilometers) and drifted across the Pacific Ocean to reach South America, according to the United Nation's meteorological agency and the Copernicus Atmosphere Monitoring Service.

+Th e fires have torched more than 2,000 houses and killed at least 26 people.
+Authorities ordered new evacuations in New South Wales and the neighboring state of Victoria as rising temperatures and erratic winds on Friday threatened to fan dozens of blazes still burning out of control.

+Both states issued hazardous air quality warnings for affected areas and said people with health problems should consider relocating until the smoke clears.

 Compounding the danger, experts and firefighters say, is the proliferation of construction materials and household items made from petroleum-based plastics, ranging from plumbing pipes to exterior siding.
 Those burn hotter and generate smoke more toxic than wood does, exposing people to numerous hazardous chemicals.

-Researchers and health officials are confident more people will get sick and many will die as areas of the U.S. West see bigger, more intense wildfires.
+Researchers and health officials are confident more people will get sick and many will die as regions such as the U.S. West see bigger, more intense wildfires.

 An estimated 20,000 premature deaths now occur annually in the U.S. due to chronic wildfire smoke exposure.
 That’s expected to double by the end of the century, according to scientists funded by NASA, as tens of millions of people get exposed to massive “smoke waves” emanating from blazes in Western states.